liuhongyao99cs/ano-00/README.md

 ## Experiments

-1. Generate the attention score for semantic coding, run (specify your dir in scripts properly) in Laptop:
+1. Generate the attention score for semantic coding, run (specify your dir in scripts properly) in Laptop / Jetson:
    ```bash
    cd scripts
    bash Attention.sh